okansungur/django/README.md

 # Django
-Django is one of the most popular Python web framework.Django provides a complete mechanism for managing database,templates,rest
+Django is one of the most popular Python web framework.Django provides a complete mechanism for managing database,templates,rest.
+We can define Django as a full-stack web framework, whereas Flask is a light-weight (micro) framework when compared.Although Django is a production-ready framework if the requirements change dynamically it is not preffered.
+Django is good for big projects whereas Flask for simple applications that dont require too much coding.
 The Django MVT pattern
 - Model: Manages data and business.
 - View: Decides data sent to user
 - Presentation: Html, css, javascript and static files